codeigniter4/shield/docs/getting_started/install.md

 - [Composer](https://getcomposer.org)
 - Codeigniter **v4.2.7** or later
 - A created database that you can access via the Spark CLI script
+  - InnoDB (not MyISAM) is required if MySQL is used.

 ## Composer Installation